Goodenia lineata: Taxonomy

 Goodenia lineata was first formally described by botanist Jim Willis in 1967 in the journal Muelleria.
 The type specimen was collected by Willis at the summit of Mount William.
 The specific epithet (lineata) means "marked with straight lines", referring to "the boldly striped lower half of the corolla".

 Distribution and habitat

 Grampians goodenia grows in heath and is restricted to the Grampians of Victoria.

 Conservation status

-The species is listed as "rare" by the Victorian State Wide Integrated Flora and Fauna Teams (SWIFFT).
+The species is listed as "vulnerable" under the Victorian Government Flora and Fauna Guarantee Act 1988.